austin-davis/capstone_dda7/README.md

 After finding some companies that have more than 20 permits, I finally wanted to discover how many applicants held multiple permits.
 The companies and individuals with 20+ permits are impressive, but I found that it is not the norm.
 Only 14% of all applicants have 2 or more permits, but 86% of applicants hold one permit.

 ## Issues and Challenges
 The primary challenge I faced was with cleaning the data as some of the permits are held by Canadians, and Canadian zip codes involve both letters and numbers.

 ## Acknowledgements
 It is challenging to find powerful enough words to describe my gratitude for the instructors and staff at Nashville Software School.
 * A huge thank you to the instructors, Chris Wright and Joshua Rio-Ross, for answering all questions and making us understand that error messages are helpful, guiding hits to success.
-* Thank you to all of the wonderful TA’s: Olariche Obi, Patrick Manning, and Sobiya Uddin
-* And Michael Holloway for always providing helpful feedback
+* Thank you to all of the wonderful TA’s: Olariche Obi, Patrick Manning, and Sobiya Uddin, and to Michael Holloway for always providing helpful feedback.
 * And a big thank you to John Wark, Founder and CEO, and all staff of NSS for their commitment to providing opportunities to those who are underrepresented in technology fields.
 They have created an incredible organization.